nsensfel/prolix-coding-style/README.md

 it should be) leaving an empty line to separate each group.
 The elements of a group should be sorted alphabetically.

-Export statements should be grouped logically (FIXME: still too vague).

 ## Blocks
 Blocks are list of elements within braces, brackets, chevrons, parentheses, or other punctuation pairs of this kind.
 These punctuation pairs have to be